taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 Click **Files repository** in the **Management** menu to see a list of files.

 The files listed can come from various sources.
-They can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.
+It can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.

 For each file, the name of the file, its owner, the file type (i.e. image/bmp, text/csv), its size and the date when it was last updated is provided.